LoginRadius/awesome-login-pages/README.md

-# awesome-login-pages
+# Awesome Login pages

-list of different login page web pages
+A Project which includes curated list of different login page web pages.

 | Name           | Screenshot                                                                                                                                    | Contributed by                                     |
 | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- |